AnneEstoppey/Offshore_chatbot/README.md

 # Offshore chatbot 🤖

 We are exploring the possibility to build a chatbot with an open source Large Language Model, locally on a 'every day' laptop (no GPU).
-Ultimately, we would like to 'fine-tune' the chatbot with extra public data, related to the energy industry on the continental shelf of Norway.
+Ultimately, we would like to attempt to 'fine-tune' the chatbot with some public data, related to the energy industry on the continental shelf of Norway.

 Laptop configuration:
 - ThinkPad (Lenovo) T14s